10 Best Kids Electric Vehicles

 Battery Power and Drive Performance

 Battery voltage is a useful proxy for power: 6V systems suit very young riders on smooth indoor surfaces, 12V systems handle most driveways and sidewalks, and 24V systems are better for grass, gravel, and mild inclines.
-Within this list, 12V models like the licensed Chevrolet Colorado and Mercedes-Benz AMG GTR are well matched to neighborhood cruising, while 24V options such as the Ford Bronco Raptor and the Caterpillar dump truck deliver stronger acceleration and higher top speeds for bigger kids.
+Within this list, 12V models like the licensed Chevrolet Colorado and the Mercedes-Benz AMG GTR are well matched to neighborhood cruising, while 24V options such as the Ford Bronco Raptor and the Caterpillar dump truck deliver stronger acceleration and higher top speeds for bigger kids.
 Look for soft-start or smooth-start features, which reduce the jolt when the accelerator is pressed and make the ride easier for beginners.

 Parental Controls and Safety Features